PlasmaPy/PlasmaPy/docs/contributing/code_guide.rst

 * Use comments to communicate information that the code cannot, such as why an alternative approach was *not* taken.

-* Include enough contextual information that the comment will ideally make sense even if it is displaced from the code it was originally describing.
+* When possible, include enough contextual information that the comment will make sense even if it is displaced from the code it was originally describing.

 * Use comments to include references to books or articles that describe the equation, algorithm, or software design pattern that is being implemented.
+Even better, include these references in docstrings.

-* Include enough contextual information in the comment for a new user to be able to understand it.
+* Provide enough contextual information in the comment for a new user to be able to understand it.

 * Remove commented out code before merging a pull request.